mercedes-benz/DnA/docs/Install.md

 DnA Platform can be configured quite a lot, have a look at possible config parameters:

 * [Environment Variables](./APP-ENV-CONFIG.md)

-or follow simple instructions on how to use simple and free Open ID Connect identity provider
+Follow simple instructions on how to use simple and free Open ID Connect identity provider

 * [OpenId Connect with OKTA](./OPENID-CONNECT.md)
 ##### FAQ